 The benefits of the New Silk Road are evident for the international community.
 But what does it mean for the international balance of powers?

 I’m not so sure the benefits are evident, what with the growing number of countries that are now struggling to pay back loans for major infrastructure projects, funded by China, that was negotiated in secret and under terms that are not beneficial to the recipient country.
 Some countries are now reneging on such programs, realizing the risks that come with those deals, which in some instances has resulted in Chinese state-run companies acquiring pieces of a country’s sovereignty in exchange for a debt write-off.

 Part of that initiative is in line with China expanding as a global power; part of that is neo-colonialism, an attempt to strengthen its hold on key nodes in the global system, from transportation to natural resources.

-It’s also a means for China to expand its influence and to reshape the international order in a way that is more favourable to China; often this means curtailing freedom of expression, rules of transparency and accountability, and the co-optation of officials, businesses and others in the targeted countries.
+It’s also a means for China to expand its influence and to reshape the international order in a way that is more favorable to China; often this means curtailing freedom of expression, rules of transparency and accountability, and the co-optation of officials, businesses, and others in the targeted countries.

 The corruption risks are therefore immense, and the trickle-down effects for ordinary citizens marginal at best.

 What is the current situation in the Taiwan Strait?